Mo. ° / °

 Many ATSU grant projects aim to advance the use of innovative health professions teaching methods or care delivery strategies to improve outcomes for students, patients, faculty, and practicing providers.
 A sampling of such projects includes:

-• $1.4 million for Primary Care Training and Enhancement (PCTE)—funding Primary Care Physician Assistants as Change Leaders: Improving Access to Quality Behavioral and Mental Health for the Nation's Rural and Underserved; and
+• $1.4 million for Primary Care Training and Enhancement (PCTE)—funding Primary Care Physician Assistants as Change Leaders: Improving Access to Quality Behavioral and Mental Health for the Nation's Rural and Underserved.

 • $1.4 million for PCTE Addressing Rural Health Disparities: Transformative Primary Care PA Education and Preceptor Development.

-• Delta Dental of Arizona awarded Arizona School of Dentistry & Oral Health (ATSU-ASDOH) $370,918 (over 8 years) for Smiles Across Pinal County Sealant Program enabling sealants, fluoride varnish, oral health education, and dental referral for thousands of children from low-income families in the Apache Junction Unified School District.
+• Delta Dental of Arizona awarded $401,826 over 10 years to Arizona School of Dentistry & Oral Health (ATSU-ASDOH) for the Smiles Across Pinal County Sealant Program.
+This initiative provides sealants, fluoride varnish, oral health education, and dental referrals to thousands of children from low-income families in the Apache Junction Unified School District.

-• HHS - HRSA has awarded 35 years of continuous funding to Kirksville College of Osteopathic Medicine (ATSU-KCOM) to advance statewide Area Health Education Center (AHEC) activity focused on transforming the state's primary care workforce and ultimately improving access to care.
+• HHS - HRSA has awarded 36 years of continuous funding to ATSU-KCOM to advance statewide Area Health Education Center (AHEC) activity focused on transforming the state's primary care workforce and improving access to care.

-• St. Louis City Senior Fund awarded Missouri School of Dentistry & Oral Health (ATSU-MOSDOH) $1.6+ million for Improving Quality of Life: Oral Care for STL Older Adults (OCOA) to support comprehensive dental care, transportation assistance, and patient navigation support to low income seniors.
+• St. Louis City Senior Fund awarded Missouri School of Dentistry & Oral Health (ATSU-MOSDOH) $1.7+ million for Improving Quality of Life: Oral Care for STL Older Adults (OCOA) to support comprehensive dental care, transportation assistance, and patient navigation support to low-income seniors.

-• The Vitalyst Health Foundation awarded ATSU-ASHS Audiology $150,288 for the Maricopa County Hearing Screening & Assistance Project to expand availability of affordable hearing services to low-income, uninsured, and underserved populations.
+• Vitalyst Health Foundation awarded ATSU-ASHS Audiology $256,242 over 6 years for the Maricopa County Hearing Screening & Assistance Project to expand availability of affordable hearing services to low-income, uninsured, and underserved populations

-• ATSU's internal grants program awarded MOSDOH $30,000 for Student-Doctor Translators at its St. Louis Dental Education and Oral Health Center.
+• The ATSU Interdisciplinary Research Committee awarded $30,000 to ATSU-MOSDOH for Student-Doctor Translators at its St. Louis Dental Education and Oral Health Center.

 typing image